ThunderStruct/ACM-Scoreboard/README.md

   - [x] Show a confirmation alert on page-unloading attempts while a contest is running (added in 1.1.1)

-  - [x] Display scores data in the console when blind-mode is on
+  - [x] Display scores data in the console when blind-mode is on (added in 1.4.0)

-  - [x] Auto retrieve the problems' names using the given problem IDs and replace the "Problem name" field with "Problem color"
+  - [x] Auto retrieve the problems' names using the given problem IDs and replace the "Problem name" field with "Problem color" (added in 1.4.0)

   #### Contribution Guide

   Feel free to make a pull request if you find any room for enhancements or fixing bugs.
 The following brief file descriptions should be helpful!
 Please make sure to read the repo's [CONTRIBUTING](https://github.com/ThunderStruct/ACM-Scoreboard/blob/master/CONTRIBUTING.md) guide before making any changes

-  - index.js: some defaults and general initializers
-  - contest.js: all the scoreboard/during-contest scripts
-  - tools.js: the floating tools scripts
-  - setup.js: all the setup screen scripts

 ## License
 ![CC](https://i.creativecommons.org/l/by/4.0/88x31.png) This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/)